cnr-ibba/dockerfiles/compose/django/README.md

 }
 ```

 Note that the `db` host is the same name used in `docker-compose.yml`.
+User, database
-User, database and password are the same specified in the example above.
-Remember to set the timezone: docker compose will export HOST /etc/localtime in read only mode, but it's better to set timezone also in django in order to have correct times:
+and password are the same specified in the example above.
+Remember to set the timezone:
+docker compose will export HOST /etc/localtime in read only mode, but it's better
+to set timezone also in django in order to have correct times:

 ```python
 TIME_ZONE = 'Europe/Rome'
 ```

 We have to set also the static file positions.
-It's better to prepend the django project names in order to write rules to serve static files via ngnix.
-Here is an example for mysite project:
+It's better to prepend the django
+project names in order to write rules to serve static files via nginx.
+Here is an
+example for mysite project:

 ```python
 # Static files (CSS, JavaScript, Images)